yjh0410/yolov2-yolov3_PyTorch/README.md

 So, just have fun !

-# Tiny YOLOv2
+# Slim YOLOv2
-I don't reproduce official TinyYOLOv2 !

 I build a very simple lightweight backbone: darknet_tiny

 ![Image](https://github.com/yjh0410/pytorch-yolo-v2-v3/blob/master/img_file/darknet_tiny.png)

-I replace the darknet19 with darknet_tiny.
+I replace the darknet19 used in YOLOv2 with darknet_tiny.

-My TinyYOLOv2 is fast and strong.
+My SlimYOLOv2 is fast and strong.
 On VOC, it gets 70.7 mAP and 100+ FPS on 1660ti GPU.

 Just enjoy it.

+And, I'm still trying to make it faster without too much drop of precision.

-# TIny YOLOv3
+# Tiny YOLOv3
 I'm trying to reproduce a pytorch version of TinyYOLOv3 ...

 ## Installation